 - Regency (1762–1830) – Another classical style

-Much of Victorian was either a redoing of the 16th-18th century styles.
-The ones in bold, above, we’ll focus on.
+Much of the Victorian was a reiteration of the 17th-18th century styles.

 Above is Thomas Jefferson’s Monticello.
-The shield back dining chairs look to be in the style of Thomas Sheraton.
+The shield-back dining chairs are in the style of Thomas Sheraton.

 Museum of Fine Arts Houston – period room- Bayou Bend – Massachusetts Room

-However, today’s “formal” dining room can still have a youthful, non-museum style to it.
+However, today’s formal dining room can still have a young, non-museum style.

-Sarah Wagner’s gorgeous new-trad dining room, features traditional furnishings and that gorgeous Quadrille wallpaper.
-For more of her lovely home, click here.
+Sarah Wagner’s gorgeous new-trad dining room features traditional furnishings and that gorgeous Quadrille wallpaper.
+Years ago, her lovely home was featured here.